Table of Contents

 Merchant and Retail Trade

 With a few exceptions, the retail trade in this country, especially foodstuffs, supermarkets and small shops is dominated by immigrants from China and Taiwan.
-This group imports a substantial portion of their inventory direct from Asia – some of it labelled in Chinese.
-The two largest supermarkets still owned by Belizeans are in Belize City and survive mainly because they are also long-standing importers with a large portfolio of Western brands that they represent, and also have “a man in congress”.
-The head of one of the largest importers in Belize is a member of the Belize Cabinet.
+The two largest supermarkets still owned by Belizeans are in Belize City and survive mainly because they are also long-standing importers with a large portfolio of western brands that they represent, and also have “a man in congress”.
 Dry goods, namely clothing and shoes are dominated by immigrants from India and Pakistan.

-• Amandala – biweekly – supports the ruling United Democratic Party – family members are prominent in the ruling government.
+• Amandala – biweekly – supports the opposition Peoples United Party – family members are prominent in the opposition.

-• The Independent – weekly – (now defunct) an independent newspaper launched 2011 by former Amandala Editor Glenn Tillet.
+• The Independent – weekly – (now defunct) an independent newspaper launched 2011 by former P.U.P. operatives Glenn Tillet and Omar Silva.

 • The Belize Times – weekly – official organ of People’s United Party (this newspaper ceased print publication August 2012).